PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/cutadapt/cutadapt_2.5.rst

 tooShortOutput              Optional<String>         --too-short-output                        Write reads that are too short (according to length specified by -m) to FILE.
 Default: discard reads tooLongOutput               Optional<String>         --too-long-output                         Write reads that are too long (according to length specified by -M) to FILE.
 Default: discard reads untrimmedOutput             Optional<String>         --untrimmed-output                        Write reads that do not contain any adapter to FILE.
-Default: output to same file as trimmed reads removeMiddle3Adapter        Optional<Array<String>>  -A                                        3' adapter to be removed from second read in a pair. removeMiddle5Adapter        Optional<String>         -G                                        5' adapter to be removed from second read in a pair. removeMiddleBothAdapter     Optional<String>         -B                                        5'/3 adapter to be removed from second read in a pair. removeNBasesFromSecondRead  Optional<String>         -U                                        Remove LENGTH bases from second read in a pair. pairAdapters                Optional<String>         --pair-adapters                           Treat adapters given with -a/-A etc. as pairs.
+Default: output to same file as trimmed reads adapterSecondRead           Optional<Array<String>>  -A                                        3' adapter to be removed from second read in a pair. frontAdapterSecondRead      Optional<Array<String>>  -G                                        5' adapter to be removed from second read in a pair. anywhereAdapterSecondRead   Optional<Array<String>>  -B                                        5'/3 adapter to be removed from second read in a pair. removeNBasesFromSecondRead  Optional<String>         -U                                        Remove LENGTH bases from second read in a pair. pairAdapters                Optional<Boolean>        --pair-adapters                           Treat adapters given with -a/-A etc. as pairs.
 Either both or none are removed from each read pair. pairFilter                  Optional<String>         --pair-filter                             {any,both,first} Which of the reads in a paired-end read have to match the filtering criterion in order for the pair to be filtered.
 Default: any interleaved                 Optional<Boolean>        --interleaved                             Read and write interleaved paired-end reads. untrimmedPairedOutput       Optional<String>         --untrimmed-paired-output                 Write second read in a pair to this FILE when no adapter was found.
 Use with --untrimmed-output.
 Default: output to same file as trimmed reads